Ex-UAW president charged with corruption in federal probe

 A message seeking comment was left for Williams’ attorney.

 The allegations against Williams mirror the case against Jones: a brazen scheme to use member dues for villas in Palm Springs, California, boozy meals, premium cigars and golf.
+The court filing said the conspiracy began in 2010 when Williams was treasurer and continued when he became president in 2014.

+Jones filed false vouchers to cover up the conspiracy, according to the government.

+More than $22,000 in union money was used to rent a villa for Williams for a four-month period in 2016-17, the charging document states.

 “The UAW’s members deserve leaders dedicated to serving the members and their families, not serving themselves,” U.S. Attorney Matthew Schneider said.

+The UAW, based in Detroit, has about 400,000 members and is best known for representing workers at Fiat Chrysler, General Motors and Ford Motor.

+In a written statement, the UAW said Williams “should rightfully face criminal penalty” if the allegations hold.

-The UAW recently said Williams repaid $55,000 in inappropriate travel expenses.
-Separately, the union is selling a lakefront house built for Williams at a union conference center in northern Michigan.
+The union recently said Williams repaid $55,000 in inappropriate travel expenses.
+Separately, the UAW is selling a lakefront house built for him at a union conference center in northern Michigan.

+Ten union officials and a late official’s spouse have pleaded guilty since 2017, although not all the crimes were connected.
+The first wave of convictions, which included some Fiat Chrysler employees, involved money from a Fiat Chrysler-UAW training center in Detroit.